open-resources/physics_bank/content/public/006.Force/Equilibrium/Brick_and_Spring_on_conveyor/Brick_and_spring_on_conveyor.md

 ## Part 2

-What is the maximum possible acceleration the belt can have for the brick to stay in place upon it WHEN THE BRICK IS {{params.spring}} m from the wall?
+What is the maximum possible acceleration the belt can have for the brick to stay in place upon it WHEN THE BRICK IS {{params_spring}} m from the wall?

 ### Answer Section

-Please enter in a numeric value in {{ params.vars.part2.units }}.
+Please enter in a numeric value in {{ params_vars_part2_units }}.

 ## Part 3